darealjulz/csgo-settings/README.md

 ## Set up the configuration:
 1. Download
-2. Paste `autoexec.cfg` and `video.txt` in `Steam/userdata/SteamID/730/local/cfg`.
+2. Paste the files "autoexec.cfg" and "video.txt" in "Steam/userdata/SteamID/730/local/cfg".
- * Replace "SteamID" with the actual "Steam 3 ID" of your steam account.
+ * Replace "SteamID" with the actual Steam 3 ID of your steam account.
 3. Launch the game
 4. Probably type in console `exec autoexec`